elk-audio/elk-docs/docs/html/_sources/documents/sushi_overview.rst.txt

 Parameter values are normalized to the range 0.0-1.0, floating point, across plugin formats.

-So, from the above example, to set the JX 10 synth's resonance to 0.5 (halfway its range), send the following OSC message to Sushi (the default UDP port for this is 24024):
+So, from the above example, to set the JX 10 synthesizers' resonance to 0.5 (halfway its range), send the following OSC message to Sushi (the default UDP port for this is 24024):

 ``/parameter/jx10/VCF_Reso, f, 0.5``

 The parameters can also be queried over gRPC's ParameterController, documented under :ref:`sushi-control-grpc`.

 Plugin Format Support
 ---------------------